Predicate Logic as a Modelling Language: The IDP System: Under the Hood

-\old{Another} A fourth technique currently under development to increase scalability is \emph{Lazy Grounding} \cite{iclp/DeCatDS12}.
-Lazy Grounding is based on the observation that the entire grounding often is not necessary to find solutions to an $OPT$-problem.
+A fourth technique currently under development to increase scalability is \emph{Lazy Grounding} \cite{jair/CatDBS15}.
+Lazy Grounding is based on the observation that the entire grounding often is not necessary to find solutions to a model expansion or optimisation problem.
 Instead, the technique interleaves grounding with search as follows.
 Initially, it (roughly) splits the input theory into two parts: one part is grounded and the underlying solver performs its standard search algorithm on it.
 The other part of the theory is \emph{delayed}: the system makes assumptions about it that guarantee that models found by the solver can be extended to models of the entire theory.
-Whenever these assumptions become violated, i.e., when they are inconsistent with the solver's current interpretation, the splitting of the theory is revised.
-Consider for example the following theory, which has an infinite grounding, $\forall x[int]: P(x) \limplies \f $, with $\f$ a possibly large formula.
+Whenever these assumptions become violated, i.e., when they are inconsistent with the solver's current assignment, the splitting of the theory is revised.
+Consider for example $\forall x[int]: P(x) \limplies \f $ with $\f$ a possibly large formula; it has an infinite grounding.
 A smart lazy grounder could delay the grounding of that sentence with the assumption that $P$ is false for all integers.
 During search, only when an atom $P(d)$ becomes true, is the sentence grounded for $x=d$ and only that ground sentence is added to the search, the remainder still delayed on the assumption that $P$ is false.
 Whenever the search algorithm finds a structure that satisfies the grounding and does not violate any assumptions, that structure can be straightforwardly extended to a model of the whole theory.

-\section{In practice}
+\section{In Practice}